 Dimitri Papatheodorou contributes a quarterly column to Grapevine Magazine, in Prince Edward County.
+Articles available on request.

 The Art of Wall Gazing (from exhibition book)

 Wall Gazing represents the emergence of a new form of expression in Dimitri Papatheodorou’s artwork, which has evolved gradually out of his architectural paintings, hand-built sculpture and personal narrative.
 The large painted structures bring together his numerous creative activities as architect, painter and sculptor.
 (He is also a singer-songwriter and teacher.)
 The artist describes the process in the Notes which follow this essay.

 This exhibition demonstrates the interrelatedness of Papatheodorou’s work across different media, with architecture as the point of reference.
 Dimitri chose architecture as a profession, but he has been painting ever since graduating from architecture school in the 1980s.
 His approach to architecture has been described as pictorial rather than structural by Luigi Ferrara, Director of the Institute without Boundaries at George Brown College, and a friend and former colleague of the artist.
 Papatheodorou’s is an alternative approach, in which he first imagines places in his mind as if they were paintings, draws or paints them, and only then, translates them into plans and sections.
 The result of this approach, writes Ferrara, are spaces that are memorable, sensorial and archetypal.*